weikangg/GrubHub/README.md

 # GrubHub
-GrubHub is a React web application that allows users to make orders and to add order s to their cart.
+GrubHub is a React web application that allows users to make orders and to add orders to their cart.